Introduction to Zenitco Accessories

 This guide comes down to a simple decision framework: pick the right accessory for the role you need, verify AK compatibility, insist on authentic parts, and source from sellers who can actually fulfill the order.
 Keeping those priorities in view helps you avoid wasted time and mismatched components, especially when availability is limited.

 On the build itself, Zenitco upgrades focus on stronger, cleaner rail integration and more flexible mounting options through coordinated handguard and top cover systems.
-Zenitco B-30 is a lower handguard, and Zenitco B-33 is a railed top cover when used as furniture on an AK build, letting you set up optics and accessories with a more unified interface.
+For example, running a Zenitco B-30 lower handguard, Zenitco B-31 Upper Handguard and Zenitco B-33 railed top cover completely changes your rifle, letting you set up optics and accessories with a more unified interface.

 When you are ready, browse Zenitco accessories category pages and check in-stock, U.S.-based options through NSPEC Innovations.